spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 ## 1. Use your own Tailwind CSS configuration

-Instead of importing/using the pre-built `dist/styles.css` from the package, you can import the `src/styles.css` and run every `@apply …` rule through your own `tailwind.config.js`.
+Instead of importing/linking the pre-built `dist/styles.css` from the package, you can import the `src/styles.css` and run every `@apply` rule through your own `tailwind.config.js`.

 ```css
 /* app.css */